Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Omalizumab is a monoclonal antibody (which is a manufactured [synthetic] antibody designed to interact with a specific substance).
 Omalizumab binds to immunoglobulin E (IgE) IgE One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more , an antibody that is produced in large amounts during an allergic reaction, and prevents IgE from binding to mast cells and basophils and triggering an allergic reaction.
 Omalizumab may be used to treat persistent or severe asthma when other treatments are ineffective.
 If hives recur frequently and other treatments are ineffective, it may be helpful.
 When it is used, the dose of a corticosteroid can be reduced.
 It is given by injection under the skin (subcutaneously).

-People who have severe allergic reactions should always carry a self-injecting syringe of epinephrine which should be used as quickly as possible if a severe reaction occurs.
+People who have had or are at risk of having severe allergic reactions should always carry a self-injecting syringe of epinephrine which should be used as quickly as possible if a severe reaction occurs.
 Antihistamine pills may also help, but epinephrine should be injected before taking antihistamine pills.
 Usually, epinephrine stops the reaction, at least temporarily.
-Nonetheless, people who have had a severe allergic reaction should go to the hospital emergency department, where they can be closely monitored and treatment can be repeated or adjusted as needed.
+Nonetheless, people who have had a severe allergic reaction should be transported to an emergency care facility.
+There, they can be closely monitored, and treatment can be repeated or adjusted as needed.

 Treatment of allergies during pregnancy and breastfeeding